Definition

 In theory, it is possible to have an infinitely negative score, if the Player can somehow keep making moves without locking themselves out of the solution or completing the game.

-Why do I keep losing at Spider Solitaire?
+Why do I keep losing?

 If you are having trouble winning even a single game of Spider Solitaire, it is possible that you simply do not understand the rules.
 Be sure to review them, and understand the key mechanics of the game before playing it.